Skip to main content

 • Alondra Alvarado, President & CEO San Diego Hunger Coalition

-Partnering with healthcare organizations to provide Medi-Cal patients with healthy groceries (CalAIM) succeeds when health plans, food banks, suppliers, and patients feel the benefit is worth their effort.
-This panel will feature diverse viewpoints on demonstrating financial viability and impact for all stakeholders, particularly as the landscape shifts due to ongoing federal policy changes.
+Throughout the state, food banks have partnered with healthcare organizations to provide Medi-Cal patients with healthy groceries through the state's Medicaid waiver, CalAIM, over the last four years.
+The success and sustainability of these partnerships hinge on each stakeholder - from the health plan to the food bank and the supplier to the patient - feeling that the complex work required is worth it.
+This panel will feature diverse viewpoints on the financial viability and impact of Food is Medicine on these various sectors, particularly as the landscape shifts due to ongoing federal policy changes.

 Listening to Our Neighbors: From Insights to More Responsive Service